nbgoodall/check-it-out-two/IDEAS.md

 - [ ] Merge layers — intersect, union, subtract, exclude
 - [ ] Eyedropper
 - [ ] Click through layers - hover & active need to be the layer pixels, not the bounds...
+- [ ] Rectangle tool *and* square tool
+- [ ] Tool side menus for extra options, like circle and rectangle w/ or w/o fill.

 ### Advanced